 Despite the push from people within the hemp industry to regulate delta 8 THC instead of banning it, the federal government has no clear response on this topic.
 Until D8 gets regulated by the feds, it will stay in a legal grey area.

 The main source of confusion around D8’s legality is the process used to create it.
 As we all know, the Farm Bill legalized all hemp-derived cannabinoids, derivatives, extracts, and isomers.
 Therefore, it’s clear that D8 extracted from the hemp plant in its natural state is legal on a federal level.

 But, the hemp plant produces very low amounts of this compound, which makes its natural extraction challenging.
 Once a more financially viable option was presented — converting hemp-derived cannabidiol (CBD) into D8 THC — manufacturers took it.
 Most products on the market are infused with D8 THC made from hemp CBD.

 When the Drug Enforcement Administration (DEA) released the Interim Rule on hemp in 2020, everyone was wondering whether the DEA banned this cannabinoid.
 Namely, the report stated that all synthetically derived tetrahydrocannabinols remain illegal and that the Hemp Farming Act holds no power over a compound that’s not directly extracted from hemp material.

-As of this writing, Delta-8 is NOT legal to buy in Colorado.
+Delta 8 is not legal to buy in Colorado.
 The Centennial State doesn’t allow the sale of hemp-derived THC isomers in food, dietary supplements or cosmetics.
-Residents of Colorado should avoid buying hemp-derived D-8 products until the law potentially changes.
+Residents of Colorado should avoid buying hemp-derived D8 products until the law potentially changes.